mpmumau/Gamenge-Renderer/README.md

 ## Running the unit tests

 From the build directory created during the installation process, run the command `make test` or `make test ARGS="-V"` to run the unit tests manually.
-They are also run during continuous integration, implemented on the Travis CI service.

 ## Building the documentation